XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-common-fields.md

 ## Auto-fillable Fields

-Some fields can be automatically filled in before a transaction is signed, either by a `rippled` server or by a library used for signing such as [ripple-lib][].
+Some fields can be automatically filled in before a transaction is signed, either by a `rippled` server or by a [client library](client-libraries.html).
 Auto-filling values requires an active connection to the XRP Ledger to get the latest state, so it cannot be done offline.
-Both [ripple-lib][] and `rippled` can automatically provide the following values:
+The details can vary by library, but auto-filling always provides suitable values for at least the following fields:

 * `Fee` - Automatically fill in the [Transaction Cost][] based on the network.